Spiders Georg: History

 "Spiders Georg" was first posted about in 2013 by Max Lavergne; it is based on the misconception that humans swallow some number of spiders a year inadvertently.
 While not true, the factoid has become an urban legend.
-"Spiders Georg" satirizes the factoid by offering its own explanation for the statistic, creating a fictional character who skews the average by over ten thousand daily.
+"Spiders Georg" satirizes the factoid by offering its own explanation for the statistic, creating a fictional character who skews the average by eating over ten thousand spiders daily.
 In statistics, an outlier is a data point that is very different from the other observations and therefore changes the average (mean) noticeably.
 The number of spiders eaten by Spiders Georg, as compared to all other people, is an outlier in this sense.

 The meme amassed more than 90,000 notes on the platform by the end of 2013.
 That year, The Daily Dot gave it as an example of Tumblr's "truly weird" memetic subculture, contrasting it with the more conventional posts that the website's 2013 Year in Review featured.
 Users frequently remake and remix the meme to center around different topics, such as The Beatles' lyric "we all live in a yellow submarine" and "#NotAllMen".
 Many of the reposts observe the spelling and grammar errors contained in the original post.
 The post has inspired a Spiders-Georg–themed blog on Tumblr, and users have reported having dreams about "Spiders Georg" or attempted to calculate how many spiders he would have to eat to make the urban legend true.
 One calculation suggests that Spiders Georg would need to eat 65 million spiders per day for the global average to be 3 per year.